tbosys/docs/README.md

 # The business Operating System

 An Open Source, cloud native, operating system for business processes and data.
-Next Geration CRM+ERP
+Next Generation CRM+ERP

 * For vision and mission check the [OnePager](./ONE_PAGER.MD)
 * For a one click install check the Starter Project & CLI